 Dropbox Sign is designed to keep your documents secure and prevent tampering during and after the signing process.
-Utilizing hashing technology, Dropbox Sign creates a unique record of the underlying document before either party signs it and then creates a separate unique record of the underlying document that contains all of the signatures.
-If you ever need to prove there was no tampering between the pre and post-signed documents, Dropbox Sign can provide you with the two unique document records.
-Dropbox Sign utilizes the same technology to help protect your eSignatures.
+Utilising hashing technology, Dropbox Sign creates a unique record of the underlying document before either party signs it and then creates a separate unique record of the underlying document that contains all of the signatures.
+If you ever need to prove there was no tampering between the pre- and post-signed documents, Dropbox Sign can provide you with the two unique document records.
+Dropbox Sign utilises the same technology to help protect your eSignatures.

 Dropbox Sign creates a comprehensive audit trail between signing parties.
 To provide you with a transaction history, we track and timestamp various information from the moment the document is submitted for signature to when it is completely signed and secured, such as IP information and UserAgent information.
 To help ensure that any tampering of the audit trail is detectable, we process the audit trail with hashing technology.
 Should you ever need to rely on an audit trail, we are right by your side to assist you.

 We take information security seriously, which is why sensitive communications with Dropbox Sign are protected with SSL encryption.
-Additionally, we encrypt all of your statically-stored files and signature information in Amazon's S3 servers, which are housed in an ISO 27001 certified data center, and restrict physical and employee access to it.
+Additionally, we encrypt all of your statically-stored files and signature information in Amazon’s S3 servers, which are housed in an ISO 27001-certified data centre, and restrict physical and employee access to it.

 Dropbox Sign is a universally accessible solution, as only an Internet connection and a major web browser is required to sign a document.
 This means that just about anybody you request a signature from can access and sign the documents you send them.
 You can also easily download and access documents that are processed through Dropbox Sign, as we provide all documents in PDF format.